Changes to the scheme

-The government periodically reviews policy which means the rules can change for both existing and new participants.
-To achieve successful accreditations and keep receiving your payments, it’s important you keep up to date with the scheme rules.
+The government periodically reviews policy which means the rules can change for both new and existing participants.
+To achieve successful accreditations and to keep receiving payments, it’s important you keep up to date with the scheme rules.

 We’ll publish the information you need to know if policy changes are planned, or introduced, in this section of our website.
 Please note that the content and timing of any changes we outline will be subject to parliamentary process.
 Our updates are based on information provided by BEIS.

 On 1 April 2021, changes made to Domestic RHI regulations by BEIS came into force, relaxing the requirement for accreditation applications to be submitted within 12 months of the eligible heating system’s commissioning date.
 Participants who’s heating system was commissioned on or after 1 March 2019, will now be able to apply for the Domestic RHI, until the scheme closes to new applications (ie before midnight at the end of 31 March 2022).
 Applicants who commissioned their eligible heating system on or after 1 March 2019 and were previously rejected for failing to meet the 12-month rule, can re-apply for accreditation to the scheme.
 Please read the essential guide for applicants for more information: - Domestic Renewable Heat Incentive essential guide for applicants